StephenJD/Life-For-Liberia/content/en/02_Teaching/The Gospel/04 - The Apostles Gospel.md

 title: 4 - The Apostle's Gospel
 type: document
 translationKey: 4 - The Apostle's Gospel
-summary: "We have seen that Jesus deliberately omitted the Cross from His Gospel, and that John followed his example when summarising the Gospel in his own Gospel account of Jesus."
+summary: "Did John's Gospel change after the Cross?

+What did the Gospel in Acts focus on?

+Peter's Gospel

+The Development of the Gospel

+The Gospel of the King"
 weight: 5
 ---
 # 4 - The Apostle's Gospel